 Clinical trial site staff (e.g., investigators and research coordinators) must be trained in the use of the investigational product, the patient informed consent process, proper collection of clinical trial data, and reporting requirements.
 Without effective site training, clinical trial data may be missed, collected improperly, or reported incorrectly.
 Proper use of the investigational product is imperative to minimize patient safety risks and to optimize the likelihood of study success.
 Training also helps sites conduct the clinical trial in accordance with applicable regulations and ethical guidelines.
 We focus on comprehensive site training with continuous performance monitoring to ensure clinical trial sites are providing the highest quality data.
 Intermittent retraining is performed as needed to ensure site performance throughout the duration of the clinical trial.

 Each clinical trial site must keep copies of the proper documentation and submit a notice of clinical trial closure to its IRB/EC, usually including a final report generated by the clinical trial sponsor that summarizes the clinical trial results.
-We ensure sites have the necessary documentation and the staff are aware of their post-trial responsibilities.
+Our clinical trial management team ensures sites have the necessary documentation and the staff are aware of their post-trial responsibilities.
 In cooperation with the sponsor, we create the final clinical trial report and help sites meet every requirement to close out the clinical trial to the IRB’s/EC’s satisfaction.

 We are committed to consistently performing services with high quality, that deliver exceptional results, and add value to the client’s business.